project-fifo/docs/jingles/usermanagement.rst

 .. image:: /_static/images/jingles/roles02.png

-Enter a name for your new role and click on the create button.
+Enter a name for your new role and click on the |create button2| button.

+.. |create button2| image:: /_static/images/jingles/users-create.png

 Details - Roles
 ***************